alba-naavarro/covid-text-detection/README.md

-# 📱Profession Mention Detection in Spanish Tweets using BERT
+# 📲 Profession Mention Detection in Spanish Tweets using BERT

 A Natural Language Processing (NLP) project that fine-tunes a transformer-based language model to automatically detect whether a Spanish tweet contains a mention of a profession.
 The project includes exploratory text analysis, data preprocessing, model training, and evaluation using standard classification metrics.